 Why this one, Cheminne?
 As much as I hate to think about John Irving more than I have to, it would have been very intriguing to see Avenue of Mysteries paired up with The Story of My Teeth - both about men and Mexico.
 In fact, I almost wonder if the creators of the brackets thought Irving was a shoo-in when they set this up.
 But that was not to be since Anne Tyler's book was the one that advanced from the Play-In Round.
 And it may surprise Aana to see that I chose Teeth over Tyler, but despite the off-putting idea of the title, The Story of My Teeth was a surprisingly refreshing new idea in literature for me.
 On the surface, it is the story of Highway, a self-made auctioneer in Mexico who is determined to own Marilyn Monroe's teeth.
 So to pay for them, he auctions his own teeth and tells prospective buyers fantastical lies, that each tooth belonged to a famous person like Plato or Virginia Woolf.
 Once he owns Monroe's (supposed) teeth, he has them put into his own mouth, but they are later stolen by his once-abandoned son.
 Believe it or not, that isn't the most interesting part of this book.
 Once his teeth are stolen, Highway ends up in a strange and unsettling encounter with clowns that leaves the reader wondering what is reality and what is not, who is telling lies, and where the truth really lies.
 At the end, you realize that the reader is really part of the story, and is able to (invited to) interpret it as they like.
 I loved that surprise ending and the unusual invitation of a writer to make the reader part of the story.
 The book was actually written for, and inspired by, an art exhibition and is in itself a work of experimental art.

-Why this one, Aana?
-I didn’t read either of these either, but The Story of My Teeth sounded really creepy and I didn’t like the premise.
+either, but The Story of My Teeth sounded really creepy and I didn’t like the

 TOB match to be decided March 17.